mykelalvis/FT/Traveller/WORKING/Mongoose/Rim Expeditions.md

 If this is the case, it was not mentioned in the data brought home – but that is only to be expected.
 If they do exist, follow-up missions are virtually certain.
-The current status of the three vessels headed for QX- 07012 is detailed in Deepnight Revelation: Voidshore.
+The current status of the three vessels headed for QX-07012 is detailed in Deepnight Revelation: Voidshore.

 THE VENTURI EXPEDITIONS

 The Venturi Expeditions are a private operation directed towards something known only as ‘Object Venturi’.
 Launched generally rimward from Lubbock